incraigulous/contentful-sdk/readme.md

 composer require incraigulous/contentful-sdk
 `````

-##Looking for the Laravel Toolkit?
+##This is the Generic PHP SDK.
+Looking for the Laravel Toolkit?
 [Click Here](https://github.com/incraigulous/contentful-laravel) for Laravel facades, a base repository, out-of-the-box caching and cache management, webhook creation by command and more.

 ##How to use it